 Thank you, great Oshun!

 By: Editorial Team

 In the Yoruba religion, Goddess Oshun is also known as Osun and Ochun.

-Although she is the youngest of the orishas, she is among the most beloved, respected, and popular orisha.
+Although she is the youngest of the orishas, she is among the most beloved, respected, popular and powerful orisha.

 She is the Goddess of fresh waters, such as rivers, streams, and springs.
 Her energy attracts love, joy, and prosperity.
 In addition, she symbolizes beauty, femininity, and fertility.
 She possesses great power.

 She is sometimes compared to Aphrodite, the Greek Goddess of love, lust, pleasure, passion, beauty, and sensuality.
 However, Oshun is considered to be much more powerful.